Depositing your definitive 'Library Copy' of the dissertation

 Defer access to your dissertation

-- If you believe you have a case to defer making your dissertation available, you must complete Request to defer access to a research degree form (Office document, 25kB).
+- If you believe you have a case to defer making your dissertation available, you must complete Request to defer access to a research degree dissertation form (Office document, 24kB).

-- The process for staff to follow to allow a student to defer access is available at Process for requesting deferral of access (PDF, 280kB).
+- The process for staff to follow to allow a student to defer access is set out in: Process for requesting deferral of access (PDF, 84kB)

 Regulations and code of practice